-What is superfast broadband?
+What is high speed broadband?

-Superfast broadband is generally considered to be a reliable broadband connection with speeds at or above 30Mbps.
+It’s generally considered to be a reliable broadband connection with speeds at or above 30Mbps.
 This is also the minimum target speed as set out by the National Broadband Plan.

 Reliable broadband with a speed of this kind allows users to carry out a range of activities online - like streaming content, downloading movies and uploading photos to social media - quickly and easily.

 Currently Virgin Media has the fastest widely-available broadband plan on the market - its Naked 500 and World Unlimited Home Phone plan has speeds of up to 490Mb.
 This plan costs €55 for the first 6 months, and €74 thereafter.